 - trattoriaisiciliani@hotmail.de

-Just a stone throw away from Frankfurt main train station, is one of the most famous burger places in town.
-‘Der Fette Bulle’ (or ‘the fat bull’) is not a regular burger place, but instead a fancy burger restaurant.
-Loved by travelers, for a hearty meal after a long journey, enjoyed by party folks for a good late night eat and appreciated by burger snobs for the quality.
+Just a stone’s throw away from Frankfurt’s main train station is one of the most famous burger places in town.
+‘Der Fette Bulle’ (or ‘the fat bull’) is not a regular burger joint, but rather a fancy burger restaurant.
+It is loved by travelers for a hearty meal after a long journey, enjoyed by party folks for a good late-night snack, and appreciated by burger snobs for its quality.

-The restaurant is proud of their buns, baked fresh every day, their made from scratch sauces, their high quality burger patties and creative burger ideas.
+The restaurant is proud of its buns, baked fresh every day, its made-from-scratch sauces, its high-quality burger patties, and creative burger ideas.

 Unlike many other burger places, manager Yasar Gür is happy to provide table service instead of self-service.
-Local beef or chicken, Portobello mushroom or Falafel burger, it’s hard to decide what to order in between the buns.
+Whether it’s local beef or chicken, Portobello mushroom or falafel burgers, it’s hard to decide what to order.
 The house-made ketchup is a must!

 -